rm-controls/rm_manual/README.md

 ## Overview

-This is a package about the referee system, including the sending and receiving of various data and the drawing of the operation auxiliary interface
+This is a package about operator manipulation, including data reception, processing and transmission when the computer or remote controller controls the robot.

-**Keywords:** referee, auxiliary, ROS
+**Keywords:** auxiliary, ROS

 ### License